gigi/gigi-spring-rest-skeleton/README.md

 ### Production build

-If you are ready to deploy your application to production in docker environment, you can build a docker image with:
+If you want to deploy your application to production using docker, you can build a docker image with this command:

 ```bash
 make docker